taskaz/valitron/README.md

 Valitron name credits goes to [daylerees](http://daylerees.com/) :)

+## Some news
+- Support error translation!
+- Reworked object witch should be returned by validation rule.
+- Added for replacing certain parts of messages, such as :max for max rule and so.

 ## What can it do?

 - Obviously validate user input data using different rules.